semsorock/midnight-indexer/chain-indexer/README.md

 # Chain Indexer

-The Chain Indexer connects to the Node (the blockchain), fetches relevant data, e.g. Midnight Transactions, and stores it in the database.
+The Chain Indexer connects to the Node, i.e. the Midnight blockchain, to fetch data, e.g. Midnight Transactions, and stores it in its database.